How to sell using best offer

 4. Receiving offers

-Once the buyer is approved to make an offer, they can visit the property listing page on Sale Ezy , type in their offer and submit it.
+Once the buyer is approved to make an offer, they can visit the property listing page on Sale Ezy , type in their offer and any conditions, and submit it.

 Also immediately, all other registered buyers receive an email notifying them an offer has been made and they should now also submit offers or potentially miss out -- they DO NOT know the value of the offer.

 An email is immediately sent to the property owner informing them of the value of the offer.

 An email is immediately sent to the auctioneer/agent/selling contact, with the value of the offer and any conditions, instructing them to seek written instructions from the property owner/company director as to how they would like to proceed.

 As the auctioneer/agent/selling contact, after receiving your email notifying you of the offer, go to saleezy.com.au, login, and within your profile, open the 'auctions and pricing' tab.

 Select your property from the drop down to see the interactive bid log.

 Within the bid log, you will see the offer and any conditions.
 With explicit written instruction from the property owner/director ONLY, access the condition and decline it.
 This will mean the offer can now no longer be accepted.